-3.3.1 Is the VEDP Necessary to the Management of European sites?
+3.3.1 Is the VEDP Necessary to the Management of European Sites?

-The overarching objective of the VEDP is not the nature conservation management of the sites, but to support the ongoing tourism development of the Dublin Docklands.
-Therefore, the VEDP is not considered to be directly connected with or necessary to the management of European sites.
+The overarching objective of the VEDP is not the nature conservation management of the sites, but to support the ongoing tourism development of the Dingle Peninsula, evolving from visitor attraction to a year-round tourism destination.
+Therefore, the VEDP is not considered to be directly connected with or necessary to the management of European Sites.